micaluque0203/bicycle-shop-api/README.md

 ### 1. Technology Stack

 Opted for a React and FastAPI stack.
-While using React for the frontend allows for a highly interactive user interface and FastAPI for the backend offers fast performance and easy API creation, there may be a learning curve for developers unfamiliar with these technologies.
+While using React for the frontend allows for a highly interactive user interface and FastAPI for the backend offers fast performance and easy API creation, there may be a learning curve for developers unfamiliar with these technologies so I keep it as minimal as possible.
 Additionally, integrating the two can require additional setup and configuration compared to more traditional stacks.

 ### 2. Database Choice

 Chose MongoDB as the primary database.
 MongoDB offers flexibility with its schema-less design, which is great for rapid development and basic CRUD queries.
-However, it may result in higher complexity for relational data queries compared to SQL databases.
+However, it may result in increased complexity for relational data queries compared to SQL databases, but this is not the case for this test.

 ### 3. State Management

 Utilized `useContext` and `useReducer` for state management in the React application.
-`useContext` and `useReducer` provide a simpler and more localized state management solution compared to Redux but do not offer the same level of tooling and middleware support.
+`useContext` and `useReducer` provide a simpler and more localized state management solution than Redux but do not offer the same level of tooling and middleware support.

 ### 4. Styling Framework